It’s one of the best things you can do for your skin.

 What about other skin types?

-Again, this can be avoided by using a gentle exfoliating face wash.
-By adopting a policy of ‘little and often’ your skin will get all of the immediate benefits of exfoliation, but without prompting any irritation or unwanted increase in oiliness.
+Try to adopt a policy of ‘little and often’, exfoliating very gently every day using an exfoliating face wash.
+Your face will get all of the immediate benefits of exfoliation, but without prompting any irritation or unwanted increase in oiliness.

 Can I exfoliate if I have acne?